 So record companies are becoming aware of the music ripping that takes place on the biggest video sharing site on the planet.
-Until a few years ago, this feature was available standard and there was no requirement for third-party apps.
+Until a few years ago, this feature was baked into the website and there was no requirement for third-party apps.
 While this is of little concern for me, you can see how every app is now fully integrated.
 I Shazam a song and being offered to play the song in full on Spotify Premium.
 This also shows (similar to Last.FM) when the artist is next due to perform.

 I feel we have not actually formed together with a coherent policy on how to cover songs that do not appear on Spotify.
 YouTube is usually the best option but some of the fan-uploaded content is not of the highest quality.
 As I have often said to my dear University friend Sippy – would you prefer the song at 128kbit/s or not at all?
 Silence speaks volumes.
 I would always prefer to have something to listen to, than nothing at all.